Jlo6CTEP/ROS_HW2/README.md

 # ROS_HW2
-* Put pickled trajectory into scripts
+* Put pickled trajectory into folder scripts/
   * Array of 6-element arrays, where 6 elements - angles of joints
 * Run controller.py